pymupdf/PyMuPDF-Optional-Material/docs/page.rst

 Most document methods (left column) exist for convenience reasons, and are just wrappers for: ``Document[pno].<page method>``.
 So they **load and discard the page** on each execution.

 However, the first two methods work differently.
 They only need a page's object definition statement - the page itself will not be loaded.
 So e.g. :meth:`Page.getFontList` is a wrapper the other way round and defined as follows: ``page.getFontList == page.parent.getPageFontList(page.number)``.

+.. rubric:: Footnotes

+.. [#f1] If your existing code already uses the installed base name as a font reference (as it was supported by PyMuPDF versions earlier than 1.14), this will continue to work.

+.. [#f2] Not all PDF reader software -- which includes internet browsers and office software -- will display all of these fonts.
+And if they do, the difference between the **serifed** and the **non-serifed** version may hardly be noticable.
+But serifed and non-serifed versions lead to different installed base fonts, thus providing an option to achieve desired results with a specific PDF reader.